avarngeline/Department-project/README.md

 **Purpose**

-- This Fishbone Diagram aims to identify, analyse, and visually map out the potential factors contributing to the root cause of late export declarations for shipments between October and December 2019.
+- This Fishbone Diagram aims to identify, analyse, and visually map out the potential factors contributing to the root cause of late Export Declarations for shipments between October and December 2019.
 - It helps break down complex issues into more manageable components for effective problem-solving.

 **Diagram**